 Everything Is Done with The Final Price in Mind

-Seasoned flippers that know how to flip a house can look at a home, visualize the repairs that it needs, and calculate a final sale price that will work in the specific market.
+Seasoned flippers that know how to flip a house can look at a home, visualize the repairs that it needs, such as lawn care upgrades, and calculate a final sale price that will work in the specific market.

 That might seem logical, but just because you send $50,000 repairing a $100,000 home doesn’t mean that you can automatically get your money out of it without considering what the neighborhood will bear.
 Please, just be mindful of renovation budgets.